Savannah Miller: Career

 Sometimes associated with the term "boho-chic", in 2006 Miller described a "real bohemian" as "someone who has the ability to appreciate beauty on a deep level, is a profound romantic, doesn't know any limits, whose world is their own creation, rather than living in a box".
 However, she dislikes the word "bohemian", and the Sunday Times used the term "rural chic" for a collection she designed and modelled for the Hong Kong label Shanghai Tang.

 Also an occasional model, Miller has appeared on the cover of Nylon magazine and Sunday Times Style.

+In 2023, she made a comeback in ready-to-wear with the launch of the womenswear brand Vivere, tagged as 'new smart'.

 Personal life

 In 2005, Miller married Nick Skinner, a teacher of Bushcraft from Devon.
-At her home, Miller is an enthusiastic cook and gardener.
-In Gloucestershire, where the family arrived in 2009, she was inspired by Alys Fowler's The Edible Garden to plant a vegetable garden, and she also grew French and English lavender and sweet-smelling roses.
-She has described the garden before her arrival as "worryingly ornamental".

-In 2013 Miller and her first husband sold their house in Gloucestershire and moved their family to Panama.
-However, in 2015 they returned to England, after a variety of troubles, including a boating accident that happened to one of their sons.
+In 2013, after her fashion business collapsed, the couple sold their house in Gloucestershire and moved to Panama, a negative experience that made them move back to Europe two years later.
 They then bought another house in the Cotswolds.
 They separated in 2018.

-In 2022 Miller married James Whewell, heir to the Wyresdale Park estate.
+In December 2022, Miller married James Whewell, heir to the Wyresdale Park estate.